Entanglement between atomic condensates in an optical lattice: effects of interaction range: Quantum phases

 Here, $V_{ij}$ is the potential matrix that expresses the interaction strength between the oscillators $q_i$ and $q_j$.
 In the infinite lattice limit, the spectrum of the Hamiltonian can now be found by using a two-dimensional Fourier transform.

 The onset of a second-order QPT can now be determined by simply finding when the energy gap $\Delta$, i.e., the energy difference between the first excited and ground states of the system, vanishes \cite{Sachdev}.
 This model is now directly solvable, and so the spin wave modes and the energy gap $\Delta$ can be evaluated explicitly.
-This means that we can also determine the critical coupling $g^c_2$ as a function of $g_1$.
-We find the following results

-Thus, the phase diagram within this Gaussian approximation can be determined directly from Eq. (\ref{phaseD}).
-Here, we consider the case when interaction strengths $g_1$ and $g_2$ are equal, i.e., $g_1=g_2=g$.
 The critical coupling $g_c$ is $(\omega+4\kappa{N})/N(4-\sqrt{2})$.
 As $g$ approaches to $g_c$, the lowest excitation energy gap is given by $\Delta=[\omega{N}(4-\sqrt{2})]^{1/2}|g-g_c|^{1/2}$.
 If $g$ is greater than the critical value $g^c$, then the excitation gap $\Delta$ becomes complex, the low-lying excitations approximation breaks down, and the Gaussian approximation thus fails.
 This implies the pseudo spin-half particles in each site will be ``polarized'' to some extent which can be viewed as ``quantum magnetization'' of the spin-half atoms \cite{Auerbach}.
 We intend to examine this issue in our future work.